BLCM/bl3mods/Apocalyptech/README.md

 ## Mod-Testing Mods

 - **Arms Race Cheat** - A mod to make Arms Race completely trivial.
+- **Droughts Chest Moves** - Moves white+red chests in The Droughts to near the Highway fast travel station, used for testing out some chest-related mods.
 - **Equal Character Gear Chance** - Makes character-specific gear equally likely to spawn over all characters, instead of being weighted towards current players.
 - **Fast Levelling** - A collection of mods to provide increased XP acquisition.